Robot crafts are always fun for kids.

-Try adding the bottom of an empty egg carton to form buttons, like the robots in the pictures below.
+Plastic lids make great buttons.
+Or, try adding the bottom section of an empty egg carton to form rows of buttons, like the robot in the picture below.

-Paper plates and bowls, cardboard tubes, and other small boxes can also be used to add detail to your robots.
+Paper plates and bowls, cardboard tubes, and other small boxes can also be used to add fun details to your robots.

-Once you have all the pieces glued together, use acrylic paint to give your robots a touch of color.
+Once you have all the pieces glued together, you can use acrylic paint to give your robots a touch of color.
 Colored duct tape is also a fun way to add details.

-Afterwards the box robots can be used for hours of pretend play.
+Once the crafting is finished, this large robot craft can be used for hours of pretend play.